 Major scales have the following sequence of whole and half steps:

 We can build a major scale starting on any note if we keep the same sequence of whole and half steps.
-Below we build another major scale but this time starting on a D. We say this is the D major scale:
+Below we make another major scale, but this time starting on a D. We say this is the D major scale:

 Why do we write accidentals at the beginning of the staff?
 These accidentals are called key signatures.
 In the previous and following examples, the key signature using F and C sharp implies that every F and C are sharp.
 See Key Signatures for more information.

 Beethoven used this scale to write his Ode to Joy in the last movement of his 9th Symphony: